Are you an ESL student residing in America, the UK or Australia?

 Wondering how to start an essay?

 Before you start writing, make an outline.
-Although there are different ways to start an essay.
+Although there are different steps to write an essay and ways to start it.
 But the basic essay outline structure applies to all essay types.

 However, the length of the central body paragraphs may differ for complex and longer essays.
 A typical short essay is commonly known as a five paragraph essay format and it follows the following basic structure.